Recap: Supernatural S 08 E 15 Mans Best Friend With Benefits

 Sam and Dean drive to St. Louis, Missouri, after getting a text from James Frampton, a police officer who once saved their lives during a case with a lunatic alchemist

 .
-While Dean is on a beer run, Sam hears scratching at their motel room door, and opens the door to a doberman pinscher in a red collar.
-When Dean returns, Sam explains how he only wants to keep the dog overnight until they can find her owner, only to turn around and see that instead of the doberman, a beautiful woman with a red collar around her neck is lying on his bed.
-This woman is Portia
+While Dean is on a beer run, Sam hears scratching at their motel room door, and opens the door to a Doberman pinscher in a red collar.
+When Dean returns, Sam explains how he only wants to keep the dog overnight until they can find her owner, only to turn around and see that, instead of the Doberman, a beautiful woman with a red collar around her neck is lying on his bed.
+This woman is named Portia

 .
 She explains that after working the case with the Winchesters, black arts and witchcraft became the center of James' life.
 James became a witch